OnlineMiniHack/minihack/hack3/hack3.md

 * An arduino that flashes a bulb every day until Christmas.
 * A robotic arm that displays fingers representing the days remaining (each day, it puts a finger down).

+# Idea

+* Python ML
+* Web scrape articles/pages
+* Grab article of "on this day" for that day
+* ML - sentiment of the article and do something based on that (happy message/sad message)
+* https://www.onthisday.com/events/december/20 - declarative, which makes it easier
+* Happy/Sad/Don't Care (default) prompt
+  * happy - returns a birth
+  * sad - returns a death
+  * events - returns an event